benjamin421/aionbio/content/careers/labtech.md

 ## Core Responsibilities
 - Prepare and process biological samples according to established protocols
 - Maintain detailed records of experiments and results in the laboratory's ELN system
-- Perform precise measurements and analytical procedures using various laboratory equipment
+- Perform various assays with literature-defined protocols and analytical procedures using various laboratory equipment
 - Clean and maintain laboratory equipment, ensuring proper calibration
 - Monitor and maintain laboratory inventory
 - Collaborate with research team members to support ongoing projects